 Here’s just one of the ways I learn about the history of Manchester United…

 Every United fan Needs the 'Manchester United On This Day' book.
 Full of history, facts & figures for every day f the year!
 Click To Tweet

 Taking the points above into consideration, I am going to do a review on a book I purchased called ‘Manchester United On This Day’.

 This book is solely about Manchester United and it provides you with history, facts, and figures for every day of the year.
 Some go back decades so, each day throughout the year you can read one a day and become more in touch with Manchester United’s history.

-There are some facts that go back all the way to the 18th century so after reading this book you will definitely be well-stocked with Manchester United’s history, even after reading it once There are some things that stood out to me which I now remember of by heart.
+There are some facts that go back all the way to the 18th century and give you an insight into what football was like back then.
+After reading this book you will definitely be well-stocked with Manchester United’s history, even after reading it once there are some things that stood out to me which I now remember off by heart.

 You don’t need to be a huge reader to read this book as the layout is in doses of small paragraph for each fact. (see example below).